What does APEX stand for?

 What strategies cannot be ignored by Amazon sellers?

-Innovative Amazon sellers must plan head and timely file a broad range of IP rights to enforce against copycats.
+Innovative Amazon sellers must plan ahead and timely file a broad range of IP rights to enforce against copycats.
 For example, certain products may be eligible for both design patent and utility patent protection.
-Utility patent applications for simpler products should be written with at least one independent claim that would be more appropriate for APEX.

 Amazon sellers who simply wish to sell products without getting into trouble might consider having a Freedom-To-Operate analysis done before selling and preferably before investing substantial capital in purchasing inventory.